ObjectModules/deploy/[Mapping]-Merging.md

 ##Overall
 ![Flow](https://hyipworld.github.io/images/github/doc/figure16.png)

 This is the result of the employment of _The Fourth_ .
-The same as other mappings, this result has also four (4) parts, each separated by a line.
+The same as other mappings, this result has also four (4) parts, each of them are separated by a line.

 You may see also that the result is remain consist of _[[the three (3) employments|[Mapping]-Employment#the-three]]_.
 Each has four (4) processes that become twelve (12) all together.
 This twelve consist of six (6) main & six (6) displaying processes.